SuduIDE/ij-struct-view-layout/docs/README.md

 ## General information

 This plugin is designed to customize the structure view for existing languages and for use in new ones.
+You can change the displayed elements, their text, icons and order.

 ## Install